omaraflak/first-neural-network/README.md

 You can plot the data with **[plotly](https://plot.ly/create/)** by pressing the **import** button (top right).

 **I had some trouble with Plotly on Google Chrome.
-Switching to another browser fixed my problem...**
+Switching to another browser fixed the problem...**

 Here is some plot :